The Homesick Hotline: How to Handle The Call From A Freshman Who Misses You

 Remind them that of course, you notice they’re gone.
 The house feels empty without them — even the fridge misses their raids, ha!

-When Students Start To Doubt Their Decisions
+When Students Start to Doubt Their Decisions

 It’s normal for college freshmen to question their choices and wonder if college was the right call.
 This lets you know they’re in need of a confidence boost.
 Try saying something like, “Remember why you chose this path.
 College is a fantastic opportunity for growth, and you’re doing amazing things there.
 We’re so proud of you!”